divvungiellatekno/course-HU-2025/slides.md

 - speech tech is a positive use case for AI
 - both synthesis and recognition works surprisingly well
 - can be used as part of larger systems
+- should be useful parts of language learning and revitalisation efforts

 ---